dragonfruit-ai/launchpad-example-app/README.md

 The following props are automatically provided by the host application when the component is invoked.
 You don't need to manually provide these values during integration:

-- `host`: The domain where the app is hosted
+- `apiHost`: The domain where the app is hosted
-- `customer_id`: Unique identifier for the customer
+- `customerId`: Unique identifier for the customer
-- `app_id`: Numeric identifier for the application
+- `appId`: Numeric identifier for the application
 - `getAuthToken`: Function that returns a Promise resolving to an authentication token

 #### API Usage Example